Skip to main content

 © Ho Chi Minh Museum

-Just don’t confuse the Ho Chi Minh Museum with the Ho Chi Minh City Museum above.
+Just don’t confuse the Ho Chi Minh Museum with the Ho Chi Minh Museum above.
 The former one is a part of Nha Rong Wharf or Nha Rong Port where President Ho Chi Minh embarked abroad to seek a path to national salvation.

 Covering up to 148,000 square meters with nine exhibit halls, Ho Chi Minh Museum is just huge enough to showcase all valuable information about Ho Chi Minh’s life and his thoughts.
 The museum, as a branch of Ho Chi Minh Museum, has a long story to praise the significance of Ho Chi Minh towards his nation.